konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ ls ../

-you should the content of `/home`.
+you should see the content of `/home`.
 If you call

     $ ls ../../